grpc/proposal/A60-xds-stateful-session-affinity-weighted-clusters.md

 This environment variable protection will be removed once the feature has proven stable.

-These design proposes some structural or declarative changes in the source code which cannot be guarded by a runtime environmental variable so these will be present in the source code.
-These are:
+This design proposes some structural or declarative changes in the source code which cannot be guarded by a runtime environmental variable and these are:

-* an additional variable for the ref-counted cluster map in config selector
+* an additional variable for the ref-counted cluster map in the config selector

 * similarly an additinal field or variable for the ref-counted route-config